zumikiti/in-60-seconds/README.md

 #### Sample Slide #1

 Let's jump straight in.
-The *markdown* for the first slide in the sample slide deck is shown here:
+The *markdown* snippet for the first slide in the sample slide deck is shown here:

 ```